NCEAS/eml/docs/eml-semantic-annotations-primer.md

 A semantic annotation follows the Resource Description Framework (RDF) data model and uses semantic triples.
 A semantic triple is composed of a **subject**, **object property (predicate)**, and **object**.
 In general, the subject and object can be thought of as nouns in a sentence and the object property is akin to a verb or relationship that connects the subject and object.
 The semantic triple expresses a statement about the associated resource.
 Ideally, these components should be globally unique and should be resolvable uniform resource identifiers (URIs) from controlled vocabularies so that users can look up the definitions and relationships of the terms to other terms.
 An example is "http://purl.obolibrary.org/obo/ENVO_01001357", which resolves to the term "desert" in the Environment Ontology (ENVO) when entered into an address bar in a web browser.
 Users can find the definition for "desert" and determine its relationship to other terms in the ontology.
 * Additional background information on the RDF data model: https://www.w3.org/TR/WD-rdf-syntax-971002/

 ## Semantic Annotations in EML 2.2.0
-A general introduction to the patterns for creating semantic annotations in an EML document is made here.
-Users can find additional explanations and examples for each kind of annotation listed in the appropriate section below.

 In **EML 2.2.0** there are 5 kinds of semantic annotations that can be made in an EML document: **dataset-level**, **entity-level**, **attribute-level**, **/eml/annotations** and **/eml/additionalMetadata**

 ### Pattern for dataset-level, entity-level, and attribute-level annotations